Azure/Mission-Critical-Online/src/app/AlwaysOn.UI/README.md

     {
         // ...

-        // Production GameService API will run on the same domain, but for local development, CORS needs to be enabled. app.UseCors(builder => builder.AllowAnyHeader().AllowAnyMethod().AllowAnyOrigin());
+        // Production CatalogService API will run on the same domain, but for local development, CORS needs to be enabled. app.UseCors(builder => builder.AllowAnyHeader().AllowAnyMethod().AllowAnyOrigin());
     }
 }